-The life and teaching of St. Ignatius clearly point to the sublime and lofty goal of human nature: eternal communion with God.
+The life and teaching of Saint Ignatius of Antioch clearly point to the sublime and lofty goal of human nature: eternal communion with God.
 Man is made for something—Someone—infinitely greater and higher than creatures or created things.

 By Deacon Frederick Bartels

 17 October 2015

 For nearly fifty years Saint Ignatius of Antioch labored as the third bishop of Antioch, succeeding St. Evodius (who was the immediate successor of St. Peter), and is accounted an Apostolic Father by virtue of having been a hearer of the beloved disciple and apostle John.
 About the year 110, during the time of the Emperor Trajan’s reign, Ignatius was sentenced to bloody death as food for wild beasts in the Roman amphitheater.
 The life and death of St. Ignatius teaches us that the thirsty human heart can only be satisfied by Christ who is himself the life and light of humanity (Jn.
 1:4).
 Further, since we find our origin in God, our end and perfect happiness are found in God alone.
 As man attains his destiny in God, whose perfection of goodness, love, and beauty is the desire of his heart, the fullness of human life is thus also attained.

 He was an old man when he was arrested by the Romans.
 Given the persecutive climate of the day, this turn of events would not have surprised him.
 On his forced journey to the Amphitheater, likely one bound in chains under brutal treatment at the hands of soldiers, he wrote seven excellent epistles.
 Within these, among other things, Ignatius wrote about the true doctrine concerning the authority of the bishop as well as the gift of the Eucharist, which is the heavenly flesh and blood of Jesus Christ.